OpenFACADES: An Open Framework for Architectural Caption and Attribute Data Enrichment via Street View Imagery: Methodology

-\paragraph{\normalfont\textbf{Candidate image selection}} Based on the theoretical visibility of buildings, the final stage identifies candidate images most likely to provide reliable and interpretable observations.
-Criteria derived from the absolute AOV eliminate images taken at excessive distances, those with extreme observation angles (in this study, AOV greater than 120 degrees or smaller than 10 degrees are filtered out), and images that essentially duplicate prior perspectives.
-Given that crowdsourced SVI, as typical for volunteered geographic information (VGI), can vary in quality and may contain various errors~\citep{hou_comprehensive_2022}, the selected images are then retrieved from Mapillary and evaluated against additional quality metrics --- such as brightness, sharpness, and visual complexity --- to further identify suitable images for the dataset.
+\paragraph{Candidate image selection.} Based on the theoretical visibility of buildings, the final stage identifies candidate images most likely to provide reliable observations.
+Criteria derived from the absolute AOV values are used to eliminate images taken from excessive distances, extreme viewing angles, or redundant perspectives.
+The remained imagery IDs are then used to retrieve image data from Mapillary.
+Given that crowdsourced SVI can vary in quality and may contain various errors~\citep{hou_comprehensive_2022}, these images are further assessed using quality metrics such as brightness, sharpness, and visual complexity to determine their suitability for inclusion.
 Images captured under unsuitable conditions (e.g., nighttime, severe overexposure) or containing excessive visual clutter are removed based on the CV models released in NUS Global Streetscapes~\citep{hou_global_2024}.
-The result is a high-quality, focused selection of candidate street-level images, optimized for integration with building data in subsequent object detection workflows.
+The result is a curated set of candidate street-level images, optimized for integration with building data in subsequent object detection workflows.